blair-c/rivals.academy/content/library/glossary.md

 #### Cancelable

 A number of attacks have different ways in which you can cancel it early, either preventing further active frames or cancelling part of, if not all of, endlag.
-The most common methods of cancelling a move is a regular cancel, commonly input as a parry or a second special input, or cancelling into another attack/action (jump, walljump, airdodge) after a certain amount of time (see: [Zetterburn Down Special](/library/zetterburn#down-special)).
+The most common methods of cancelling an attack is a regular cancel, commonly input as a parry or a second special input, or cancelling into another attack/action (jump, walljump, airdodge) after a certain amount of time (see: [Zetterburn Down Special](/library/zetterburn#down-special)).

 Some attacks are only cancellable on hit, such as [Kragg Dash Attack](/library/kragg#dash-attack) being cancellable into jabs and tilts, and his [Side Special](/library/kragg#side-special) being cancellable into jump on hit.
 [Ori Sweetspot Dash Attack](/library/ori#dash-attack) automatically cancels into an actionable state on hit.